 This will kick off the binary search and pick a new commit in which

 you can evaluate using

 git bisect bad, in between the two endpoints.

 It is clear that using this method, over the linear scan approach, can save a tremendous amount of time in the quest for finding where a breaking change was introduced.

-I am compsci undergrad with a minor in mathematics @ mcgill university, programmer and rationalist.
+I am compsci undergrad with a minor in mathematics @ mcgill university, rust enjoyer and (neo)vim enthusiast.
 For fun I enjoy working on open-source projects, reading, and lifting weights.